codykonior/Jojoba/README.md

 [Watch the hour long video][3].

-In Jojoba 4 there have been some changes in the template compared to what was demonstrated in the video.
+Templates have changed from what was demonstrated in that video to now.
+You must use the template format in this [README][6] instead.
+You can also read the [CHANGELOG][5].

 * `$InputObject` can now be a parameter alias rather than being forced as the parameter name.
 * `$JojobaBatch` and `$JojobaThrottle` should not be hardcoded into your function definition.
 A ValueFromRemainingArguments parameter is required instead.